About

 (4)The Authority shall, in consultation with the Association and other relevant stakeholders, develop and implement the tourism sector Code of Practice.”

-Five (5 ) justifications for TPA today:
+Justifications for TPA today:

 Our Mission

-We endeavors to:
+We endeavor to:

 • Provide networks for professionals to meet and discuss their field of expertise;